If you want to improve your front door security but are uncertain which Ring product to choose, you have come to the right place.

 5. Night Vision

-Each device comes with an infrared night vision.
+Each device comes with infrared night vision.
 This technology allows you to check what is going on in front of your door even if it is completely dark outside.

 Besides being very helpful, the capability of recording video at night also improves security as any intruder who approaches your home will be recorded instantly (and you will get notified) regardless of the time of the day.